Oberon00/cpptutorial/doc/proc/functions.rst

 These operations give the stack its name because like e.g. a stack of books, you can only add things to and remove them from the top.
 A minimal stack often supports only access to the top element, but on *the* stack you can access (both read and write) any object.
-The data objects on the stack are the local variables of the functions the return addresses and also the return values of functions.
+The data objects on the stack are local variables, return addresses and also return values of functions.

 Consider e.g. the factorial function, repeated here for your convenience::